AndrewKeig/express-validation/README.md

 express-validation
 ==================

-express-validation is a middleware that validates the body, params, query, headers of a request and returns a response with errors; if any of the configured validation rules fail.
+express-validation is a middleware that validates the `body`, `params`, `query`and `headers` of a request and returns a response with errors; if any of the configured validation rules fail.

 [![build status](https://travis-ci.org/AndrewKeig/express-validation.svg)](http://travis-ci.org/AndrewKeig/express-validation)